-At Norwich Pride we want everyone to enjoy a fantastic day out – irrespective of any access needs you may have.
-We aim to be as inclusive and accessible as possible and we will do our best to meet your needs whatever they are.
+At Norwich Pride we want everyone to enjoy a fantastic day out and we aim to be as accessible and inclusive as we can.
+Here’s a welcome message from our Access Champion Sarah Taylor…

-Please contact us if you have any questions or queries by emailing firstname.lastname@example.org
+Please contact us if you have any questions or queries about access by emailing firstname.lastname@example.org

-- Space at the front of the parade for disabled people and their carers who would like to march together
+- Designated spaces on the parade for disabled people and their carers who would like to march together

 - A reserved, enclosed Access Area for the Pride show and to view the Parade